-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for research on firearms and violence.
-This program furthers the Department's mission by sponsoring research to provide objective, independent knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for research related to adult offender decision-making with respect to crime.
+With this solicitation, NIJ seeks research to extend the rational choice models or expand into other theories and models (e.g., behavioral economics, business models, or cognitive models) in order to advance our understanding of adult offenders' decision-making process.
+This program furthers the Department's mission by sponsoring research intended to provide objective and independent knowledge to meet the challenges of crime and justice, particularly at the State and local levels.